Lebanese Civil War: Alawites

-Sunni Muslim groups
+Sunni Muslims

 Some Sunni factions received support from Libya and Iraq, and a number of minor militias existed due to a general reluctance on the part of Sunnis to join military organisations throughout the civil war.
 The more prominent groups were secular and holding a Nasserist ideology, or otherwise having pan-Arab and Arab nationalist leanings.
 A few Islamist ones emerged at later stages of the war, such as the Tawhid Movement that took its base in Tripoli, and the Jama'a Islamiyya, which gave a Lebanese expression of the Muslim Brotherhood in terms of political orientations and practice.
 The main Sunni-led organization was the al-Mourabitoun, a major west Beirut based force.
 They were led by Ibrahim Kulaylat, fought with the Palestinians against the Israelis during the invasion of 1982.
 There was also the Popular Nasserist Organization in Sidon that was formed through the followers of Maarouf Saad, and who rallied later behind his son Mustafa Saad, and now are led by Usama Saad.
 The Sixth of February Movement was another pro-Palestinian Nasserist minor militia that sided with the PLO in the War of the Camps in the 1980s.

-Armenian groups
+Armenians

-The Armenian parties tended to be Christian by religion and left-wing in outlook, and were therefore uneasy committing to either side of the fighting.
+The Armenian parties were Christian by religion but left-wing in outlook, and were therefore uneasy committing to either side of the fighting.
 As a result, the Armenian parties attempted, with some success, to follow a policy of militant neutrality, with their militias fighting only when required to defend the Armenian areas.
 However, it was not uncommon for individual Armenians to choose to fight in the Lebanese Forces, and a small number chose to fight on the other side for the Lebanese National Movement/Lebanese National Resistance Front.

 The Beirut suburbs of Bourj Hamoud and Naaba were controlled by the Armenian Dashnak party.
 In September 1979, these were attacked by the Kataeb in an attempt to bring all Christian areas under Bashir Gemayel's control.
 The Armenian Dashnak militia defeated the Kataeb attacks and retained control.
 The fighting led to 40 deaths.

 The Armenian Revolutionary Federation in Lebanon refused to take sides in the conflict though its armed wing the Justice Commandos of the Armenian Genocide and the Armenian Secret Army for the Liberation of Armenia did carry out assassinations and operations during the war.